mishra-lab/covid-r/code/README.md

 - You can ignore the (or suppress) warnings about colour from the `plot` functions.
 - Please use the default `config` options for: `case.adj` and `case.sample` as the implementation of these features needs review.
-- Neighbourhood stratification should probably be treated like (but separate from) `regions`.
 - Impact of outbreaks could probably be treated like `travel` / `ltc`